Frequently Asked Questions

 It’s because of the great customer service that families receive and the extra effort that Captain Troy and his mate gives to ensure you are treated like celebrities, while on board their vessel.
 It’s no accident that the Distraction does what they do.
 Captain Troy’s wife Melissa, a retired kindergarten and special education teacher, helped guide the Distraction back in 2002, toward education and conservation.
 Her insights and influence are the backbone of what family fishing is today.

-The name Distraction and Captain Troy are synonymous with family fishing, because we are the ones who set the standard.
+The name Distraction and Captain Troy are synonymous with family fishing, because we are the ones who set the standard and keep raising the bar.

 What Kind of Environment Will My Family Be Around?